injamul3798/Stayease-ai-rental-platform/README.md

    - `location = "Cox's Bazar"`
    - `guest_count = 2`
    - `stay_length = 2 nights`
-5. If the exact stay dates are already present in prior context, the graph continues directly to the search tool.
-If the start date is missing, the agent asks one short follow-up question, then resumes the same flow after the guest provides the date.
+5. If critical information is missing, the agent identifies **all** missing fields (e.g., dates, guest count, or name/email) and asks for them in a single, comprehensive message.
+The graph resumes the flow once the guest provides the missing details.
 6. The `search_available_properties` tool queries PostgreSQL for active listings in Cox's Bazar that:
    - match the location
    - can host at least 2 guests